nheise/mithril-util-attributes/README.md

 #### builder ma.set( String key, Any value )

-You are able to set anything you like.
+Set anything attribute you like.